The aim of this tutorial is to introduce you to functional coding, while explaining how to code in a structural way.

 This means your objects have multiple facets - it is not just e.g. a dataframe, but has other elements too (e.g. guiding plot to produce a lineplot).

-Functional, however, forces your function to be specific: it requires a particular input in a particular form (ideally - there are exceptions of course)
+Functional, however, forces your function to be more specific: it requires a particular input in a particular form (ideally - there are exceptions of course), and what the functions do will be determined by your parameters.

-This means you’d have two functions: plot_line and plot_bar, where the function guides the output (not the input).
+This means you’d have two functions: plot_line and plot_bar, where the function guides the output (not the input guiding the output).

 Think about the above and reason for yourself which process you are most comfortable with.